capybaralet/SpeechSynthesis/README.md

 The most current script to run experiments is run_template.py.
 This will allow you to run experiments on CNNs and automatically generate plots of the results automatically.
 Read its docstring before use.

-You must use my versions of blas.py and cuda.cu instead of those in /theano/sandbox/cuda/.

 You must use my version of mlp.py (not pylearn2's).
-Some of the yaml files reflect this, some don't.
-My code should be compatible with pylearn2 soon.
+My code should be compatible with pylearn2 once/if this PR is accepted: https://github.com/lisa-lab/pylearn2/pull/715

-Both mlp.py and timitlong.py should be in the same directory as the scripts that run experiments.  pylearn2's train.py script should be in this directory as well.
+Both mlp.py and timitlong.py should be in the same directory as the scripts that run experiments.

-My modifications to mlp.py involve adding an option to use tied biases (tied_b) for CNN kernels/channels.
-Without this option, the CNN cannot take variable sized inputs.

 _______________OLD FILES_____________________________________

-You can ignore the bash scripts and test folder.
+You can ignore the bash scripts.

+The OLD file contains code I'm no longer using.

 In run_error.py and run.py, you need to change the save_path.